Fryingpannn/Fryingpannn/README.md

 My name is Matthew and I'm a computer science student from Canada.
 Here's some info about me!

 ⚡ Work experience: <br>
+- Incoming Software Engineer intern at Coinbase [Remote.
+Winter 2021]
-- Software Engineer intern at Cisco Systems.
+- Software Engineer intern at Cisco Systems - Front-end development in an Angular monorepo.
 [San Jose, California.
 Summer 2021]
-- Software Developer intern at Genetec - Full stack development on Azure in a microservice architecture codebase.
+- Software Developer intern at Genetec - Full stack development on Azure in microservices.
 [Montreal, Quebec.
 Spring 2021]
 - Teaching Assistant at Concordia University for the course Object-Oriented Programming II (Java).
 [Montreal, Quebec.
 Spring 2021]

 🔭 Current project: